okno/torrocks/README.md

 ### AIM

-The purposals of **torrock** is to give an overview on Tor, Hidden Services, and monitoring with a series of best practices, reviewd documentation, sciprts and tips.
+The purposals of **torrocks** is to give an overview on Tor, Hidden Services, and monitoring with a series of best practices, reviewd documentation, sciprts and tips.

 ###### To Do